ifm/royale-ros/doc/royale_install.md

 ```

 You'll note on the last line of output, a convenience symlink has been created
 for you.
+If you did not install the "full" SDK, you are done.
+The necessary
+libraries, headers, and udev rules are in place and you can begin to
+install/use `royale-ros`.

-To validate the installation, you should now plug in your camera.
-For
+If you did install the "full" SDK, to validate the installation, you should now
-exemplary purposes, we will use a Pico Flexx.
-Once your camera is plugged in,
+plug in your camera.
+For exemplary purposes, we will use a Pico Flexx.
+Once
-you can follow the steps below:
+your camera is plugged in, you can follow the steps below:

 ```
 [ ~/dev/royale-ros/utils ]